OpenBB-finance/openbb-docs/content/terminal/custom-backend/Widgets/chart/native.md

 ## Step 2: **Add the `chartView` Property**

 To enable the chart view for the widget add the `chartView` property to the `table` section.
-Set the `chartType` to `line` and `enabled` to `true` to activate the chart by default.
+Set the `chartType` to `bar` and `enabled` to `true` to activate the chart by default.

     ```json
     "table": {
         "chartView": {
             "enabled": true,
-            "chartType": "line"
+            "chartType": "bar"
         },
-        "showAll": true,
+        "showAll": false,
         "columnsDefs": [
             {
                 "headerName": "Name",